 I wanted to know what made this hotel different from their competitors around the corner.

-The friendly person on the other end of the line searched hard for an appropriate answer, but apart from renewed information about the amenities – nothing else came up.
+The friendly person on the other end of the line searched hard for an appropriate answer, but apart from repeating information about the amenities – nothing.

 Not in the next hotel, and not in the one after that …

 I tried my luck in over 30 hotels, spoke to people in reservations, at reception, and in sales offices, with concierges and guest services – and always with the same result.